codedance/silken/README.md

 Config config = (Config) getServletContext().getAttribute("silken.config");
 config.setLocaleResolver(new MyLocaleResolver());
 ```
 A logical place to perform this initalization would be in a startup servlet's
 init method.
+It is also possible to access the ``Config`` class using the
+convenience method: ``SilkenServlet.getConfig()``.

 ##Accessing the Template Renderer (Advanced)

 It's possible for non-servlet request code to access Silken's template
 rendering service.
 For example you may have a service that generates template
 emails.
-By using Silken's ``TemplateRenderer`` server, this email generation
+By using Silken's ``TemplateRenderer`` service, your template email
-code can benefit from the same template structure, caching layer, etc.
+generation code can benefit from the same template structure, caching layer,
+etc. Example usage:

 ```java
 Map<String, String> model = ImmutableMap.of("username", username